Making an offer for a home or property in Scotland

 Arrange property searches, however this is usually conducted by your solicitor

 If you're proud of everything within the home report, you'll now arrange searches on the property.
 Searches are investigations into the property and therefore the local area.
-These will provide information about the land the building sits on, and any local developments you would possibly want to remember of. for instance, an enquiry will allow you to skills in danger a property is of flooding, or if there are plans to create a motorway near the house.
+These will provide information about the land the building sits on, and any local developments you would possibly want to remember of. for instance, an enquiry will allow you to determine if property is prone to flooding, or if there are plans to create a motorway near the house.

 Submit a 'note of interest'